nvan/x-plane-pokeys-connector/README.md

 When a **Command** is used, `Write Value` will be ignored.

+We also added an option to invert the current value of a dataref (only works with 0 and 1 values) by adding `!` prior to it's name.

+I.E: `!airbus.a320.parking_brake` will toggle it each time you send the dataref (usually when a button becomes on).

 ### Input and outputs

 You can interface different types of inputs and outputs by changing the pin type: